One Tree Planted & IDEAS For Us Partner for 31 Projects across 10 Countries

 The day began with a community Hive meeting that included a presentation from a local reforestation expert about the importance of planting fruit trees in residential areas.
 Then, volunteers worked with the local households to prepare and plant the trees.

-In addition to community benefits, the trees planted will protect biodiversity, help conserve water resources, and improve climate stability.
+In addition to community benefits, planted trees will protect biodiversity, help conserve water resources, and improve climate stability.

 About IDEAS for Us